-- 8. The most important distinction among these five completed transformations relates to the strategy for attaining financial sustainability.
+The most important distinction among these five completed transformations relates to the strategy for attaining financial sustainability.
 In three cases, financial sustainability was achieved by harnessing market forces to drive and expand the desired environment-friendly impacts.
-In the two remaining cases, financial sustainability was achieved by eliciting government budgetary allocations that continue funding the programs and activities established by the project. - 9.
-The three GEF interventions that supported market transformations CRESP-I, UWEP and Lighting Africa all focused on renewable energy and had the following factors in common:
+In the two remaining cases, financial sustainability was achieved by eliciting government budgetary allocations that continue funding the programs and activities established by the project.

+The three GEF interventions that supported market transformations-CRESP-I, UWEP, and Lighting Africa-all focused on renewable energy and had the following factors in common:
-Market-oriented objectives: Their objectives all aimed at the removal of policy and regulatory barriers to the creation or acceleration of a national or regional-scale market for renewable energy.

-Private sector/market response: They all succeeded in catalyzing a strong private sector investment response that ensured the long term sustainability and continued expansion of the markets and systems targeted by the interventions.

-Technological advancement: They all encouraged and benefitted from technological improvements that reduced the cost and improved the quality of the equipment - wind power systems and solar lamps - needed to competitively deliver energy services for which there was an effective demand.
+- Market-oriented objectives.
+Their objectives all aimed at the removal of policy and regulatory barriers to the creation or acceleration of a national- or regional-scale market for renewable energy. - Private sector and market response.
+They all succeeded in catalyzing a strong private sector investment response that ensured the long-term sustainability and continued expansion of the markets and systems targeted by the interventions. - Technological advancement.
+They all encouraged and benefited from technological improvements that reduced the cost and improved the quality of the equipment-wind power systems and solar lamps-needed to competitively deliver energy services for which there was an effective demand.

-- 10. These three interventions also differed in important ways which highlight alternative pathways to the achievement of market transformation: - (a) Government ownership and policy support: CRESP-I and UWEP were fully owned by the governments which co-financed a major share of project costs, and were helped to undertake a comprehensive system reform that mainstreamed renewable energy into their national energy policy and regulatory framework.
-Lighting Africa, conversely, did not involve any government funding, and demonstrated the viability of the market by creating demand, providing market intelligence, developing a quality assurance infrastructure, facilitating access to finance, and limiting government involvement to the removal of trade barriers. - (b) Civil society, community and donor partnerships: For Lighting Africa, consumer associations, non-governmental organizations, microfinance institutions and other social sector partners played a key role in promoting consumer awareness of solar lamps.
+These three interventions also differed in important ways that highlight alternative pathways to the achievement of market transformation:

+Government ownership and policy support.
+CRESP-I and UWEP were fully owned by the governments, which cofinanced a major share of project costs and were helped to undertake comprehensive system reform that mainstreamed renewable energy into their national energy policy and regulatory framework.
+Lighting Africa, conversely, did not involve any government funding, and it demonstrated the viability of the market by creating demand, providing market intelligence, developing a quality assurance infrastructure, facilitating access to finance, and limiting government involvement to the removal of trade barriers.

+- Civil society, community, and donor partnerships.
+For Lighting Africa, consumer associations, nongovernmental organizations, microfinance institutions, and other social sector partners played a key role in promoting consumer awareness of solar lamps.
 In addition, GEF funding was supplemented by important contributions from international donor partners.
-For CRESP-I and UWEP, in contrast, these factors did not play a significant role.
+For CRESP-I and UWEP, in contrast, these factors did not play a significant role. - Pre-investment activities and intervention size.
+CRESP-I and Lighting Africa were major interventions involving about \$40 million and nearly \$8 million of GEF funding, respectively.
+UWEP, on the other hand, was a medium-size project supported by a \$1 million GEF grant.

-- (c) Pre-investment activities and intervention size: CRESP and Lighting Africa were major interventions involving about \$40 million and nearly \$8 million of GEF funding, respectively.
-UWEP, on the other hand, was a Medium Size Project supported by a \$1 million GEF grant. - 11.
-The two interventions that achieved financial sustainability through integration into government budgetary processes Sanjiang Wetlands and Uttarakhand SLEM both focused on the biodiversity and natural resource protection through the development and demonstration of sustainable livelihood approaches to improving the well-being of local communities.
-These were local-scale interventions characterized by having strong local government ownership and support, as evidenced by their willingness to adopt environment-friendly policies and natural resource management practices based on the results of project-supported pilots, and to continue funding and expanding the sustainable livelihood programs from their own budgets. - 12.
+The two interventions that achieved financial sustainability through integration into government budgetary processes-Sanjiang Wetlands and Uttarakhand Sustainable Land and Ecosystem Management-both focused on biodiversity and natural resource protection through the development and demonstration of sustainable livelihood approaches to improving the well-being of local communities.
+These were local-scale interventions characterized by having strong local government ownership and support, as evidenced by governments' willingness to adopt environment-friendly policies and natural resource management practices based on the results of project-supported pilots, and to continue funding and expanding the sustainable livelihood programs from their own budgets.

 The three partially completed transformations all involved the conservation of natural resources and protection of biodiversity in environmentally sensitive or protected areas.
-Two of these Namibia PAS and ARPA supported system-wide changes on national-scale changes.
-The remaining case Danube PES successfully demonstrated a market change in a few pilot areas.
-In all three cases, however, their long term sustainability continued to depend on donor funding at the time of project completion.
+Two of these-Namibia's Strengthening the Protected Area Systems and ARPA-I-supported systemwide changes on a national scale.
+The remaining case-Danube PES-successfully demonstrated a market change in a few pilot areas.
+In all three cases, however, their long-term sustainability continued to depend on donor funding at the time of project completion.